stratumn/sdk-js/README.md

 });
 ```

-Alternatively, if you have initiated the transfer (push or pull), you can also cancel it:
+Alternatively, if you have initiated the transfer (push or pull), you can also before it has been accepted:

 ```js
 await sdk.cancelTransfer({